RightToAskOrg/technical-docs/API.md

 where h indicates a cryptographic hash function (e.g. SHA256), for use in the BB proofs.
 This is a promise from the server that D, CSig  (or, more precisely, h(D,CSig)) will be included on the BB.

-The role of the metadata M is to allow the client to upload extraneous info to the server without that info being posted on the BB.
+The role of the Unsigned Data M is to allow the client to upload extraneous info to the server without that info being posted on the BB.

 At this point, the data should appear in BB.get_pending_hash_values.